 The windows of the Louis Vuitton stores have witnessed thousands upon thousands of passers-by, staring longingly at the beautiful and intricate designs on display.
 Creators Faye McLeod and Ansel Thompson bring the designs displayed in those windows to life with unparalleled magic.
 The book contains over 35 display of beautiful designs that delight the senses.
 It is a must-have for every bookshelf and coffee table alike.

-This book looks at the life and creations of Tony Duquette, a renowned artist most notable for his designs in artwork, sculpture, jewelry, gardens, film sets, and interiors.
-More is more contains lavish illustrations of his work.
+One of the very best coffee table books, More is More looks at the life and creations of Tony Duquette, a renowned artist most notable for his designs in artwork, sculpture, jewelry, gardens, film sets, and interiors.
+More is More contains lavish illustrations of his work.
 The book centers on his designs, the ideas and motivation for them and his style and vision.
 The final chapter talks about his legacy and aspirations and how they are kept alive through Hutton Wilkinson.
 This book makes a great collector’s item for anyone who is conscious of style and creativity.

 This beautifully put together book by Joel Sartore is a call to action.
 Sartore is on a mission to photograph animals that are in zoos, conservation centers,andwildlife sanctuaries.
 He hopes to document every living animal, as many species are endangered.
 So far, he has taken some 9000 photographs of different animal species.
 The Photo Ark is a collection of those photographs.
 The book is part of an awareness campaign to save animals by enforcing stricter conservation rules.